 JCORE, René Cassin and the Jewish Museum London all have further resources and information about the Jewish migrant experience, and communal concerns about the language about, and treatment of, new migrant groups.
-The New North London Synagogue and the West London Synagogue run monthly drop-in centres for asylum seekers.
+The New North London Synagogue, the West London Synagogue and Liberal Jewish Synagogue run monthly drop-in centres for asylum seekers; and North Western Reform Synagogue run a drop-in for people with refugee status.

 Jews know what it is like to be treated as the 'other' in societies across the world.
-Our political leadership must therefore be careful not to promote hatred or baseless suspicion towards migrants or asylum seekers, many of whom are vulnerable in a new and unfamiliar country.
+Our political leadership must therefore be careful not to promoted hatred or baseless suspicion towards migrants and asylum seekers, many of whom are vulnerable in a new and unfamiliar country.
+Help should be provided to integrate refugees, asylum seekers and migrants into British society and provide them with the tools to live with dignity.

-POLICY ASK: Promote fair policies towards migrants, asylum seekers and refugees, takings pains not to encourage hatred or baseless suspicion towards these groups.
+POLICY ASK: Promote fair policies towards migrants, asylum seekers and refugees, taking pains not to encourage hatred or baseless suspicion towards these groups.